drujensen/fib/README.md

 To only run a subset of the languages, provide a list of extensions and optionally the count:

-`docker run -it drujensen/fib ./run.sh cr,kt,pypy,rbjit 5`
+`docker run -it drujensen/fib ./run.sh s,c,cpp,go,rs,swift 5`

 To run in the background using nohup: